 Due to the fabric’s flexible, breathable, and lightweight qualities, it can be used for a variety of applications aside from just clothing.
 Items, such as tents or flags, could easily substitute their current material for this chargeable fabric, due to the low production costs of the material.

 Innovative electronics are continually being incorporated into more products, providing efficient alternatives to electronic charging.
-Eclipse Automation’s extensive experience in the telecommunications and electronics industry enables us to provide you with the precision and efficiency in handling materials and managing quality inspections regardless of your project size.
+Eclipse Automation’s extensive experience in the telecommunications and electronics industry enables us to provide you with the precision and efficiency in handling materials and managing quality inspections.